centre-for-humanities-computing/DDB_Tagger/README.md

 ### Annotation data

-Den Danske Begrebsordbog (_DBO_ for short) groups words together into 888 different semantic fields.
+Den Danske Begrebsordbog (_DBO_ for short) groups words together into 888 different semantic fields, an overview of which can be found _[here](https://www.dansksproghistorie.dk/wp-content/uploads/2016/08/19.-Den-Danske-Begrebsordbogs-kapitel-og-afsnitsoversigt.pdf)_.
 These semantic fields have a unique identifier, while some words belong to multiple categories.
 For example, consider the following entry:

 ```
     semantik | 11045505 | sb. | 12.012 Betydning | 13.18 Humaniora